Chief Executive Officer

 Prior to joining Mimecast, Mark completed a Ph.D. in African History at St John's College, Cambridge, following a brief spell at McKinsey & Co in London.
 Outside work Mark enjoys cooking, writing, fishing and spending time outdoors in beautiful New England with his family.

 Alan joined Mimecast in 2008 as Sales Director, before taking on the role of General Manager for the UK, Europe and Middle East.
-Over the last five years he has played a vital role in shaping and overseeing the go to market and customer experience strategies that have underpinned our rapid growth, and now brings the same insight and experience to his role as Chief Revenue Officer.
+Since then he has played a vital role in shaping and overseeing the go to market and customer experience strategies that have underpinned our rapid growth, and now brings the same insight and experience to his role as GM EMEA & APAC.

 Today, Alan is responsible for driving business and revenue performance across our rapidly expanding global organisation.
-He holds overall responsibility for global revenues and for our human resources and performance functions.
 In particular, his focus is on enabling greater cohesion between our regional teams and, therefore, more effective global execution of our go to market and customer experience strategies.

 Alan started his career with Vistorm, a top security VAR in the UK, before moving on to SurfControl.
 There he held channel and sales roles before being promoted to UK Channel Sales Director.